Better lung health for all

 OOPT (OOP for clinical training)

-This is to undertake clinical training that is not a part of the trainee’s speciality training programme.
+This is to undertake clinical training that is not a part of your speciality training programme.
 This includes “acting up” as a consultant in the final year of training.
 It can also include overseas posts or posts in the UK that are not already part of a GMC approved programme in the same speciality, in which case approval from the GMC must be sought prospectively (links below).

 OOPE (OOP for clinical experience)

-To gaining professional skills that would enhance a trainee’s future practice.
-This can include enhancing skills in medical leadership, academia, medical education or patient safety, or enhancing clinical skills related to but not part of the curriculum.
-Such experience may benefit the doctor (e.g. working in a different health environment/country) or may help support the health needs of other countries (e.g. with Médecins Sans Frontières, Voluntary Service Overseas, global health partnerships).
-There is further information about Medical Education OOP below.
+Such experience may benefit you as a doctor (e.g. working in a different health environment/country) or may help support the health needs of other countries (e.g. with Médecins Sans Frontières, Voluntary Service Overseas, global health partnerships).
+Find further information about Medical Education OOP below.

 OOPR (OOP for research)

 This is to undertake a period of research, usually leading to a MSc, MD or PhD.
-This normally cannot exceed 3 years, but in some circumstances specific prospective approval from the Postgraduate Dean can be sought for extensions beyond 3 years.
+This normally cannot exceed 3 years, but in some circumstances, specific prospective approval from the Postgraduate Dean can be sought for extensions beyond 3 years.

 OOPC (OOP for a career break)

-Taking a planned career break for an agreed period of time to allow the trainee to pursue other interests (e.g. maternity/paternity leave, domestic responsibilities, work in industry, developing talents in other areas and entrepreneurship).
+You can request a planned career break for an agreed period of time to allow you to pursue other interests (e.g. maternity/paternity leave, domestic responsibilities, work in industry, developing talents in other areas and entrepreneurship).
 Note this is not an appropriate way of managing health issues.
-OOPC is usually up to one year, but in some circumstances may be extended up to a maximum of two years, but only after consultation with the Postgraduate Dean.

 Credit towards training/CCT can only be sought for OOPT and OOPR, but not for OOPE or OOPC.